gecio/gecio.github.io/docs/_optimist/guided_tour/step08/index.en.md

 ## Conclusion

-You have now learned how to delete Instances.
+You have now learned how to delete instances.
 Additionally, with the command `openstack server list` you can get an overview of all instances.

-In step 9, you will focus on security groups.
+In [Step 9](/optimist/guided_tour/step09/), we will focus on security groups.